 This month, I attended one our employee engagement events, as I regularly do.
 This month, the event was all about how to engage millennials in the workplace.
 There were some fantastic speakers, and I learned a lot about how millennials differ from other generations in the workplace.

 Here are the top six employee perks that millennials are most interested in:

 Peer-to-peer recognition is super-valuable to a lot of millennials, as they place high importance on what their friends think of them.
 Millennials have grown up displaying their selfies and scribblings on social media for everyone to see, so it’s hard for them not to worry about how they appear to others!
 It makes sense that they would be particularly receptive to a note from a colleague appreciating their hard work.

-A great way to ensure that peer-to-peer recognition is practised in your organisation is to introduce e-cards.
-E-cards are a fantastic way for team members to thank each other, to congratulate a colleague on a great project, or even just to say happy birthday.
+A great way to ensure that peer-to-peer recognition is practiced in your organization is to introduce eCards.
+These eCards are a fantastic way for team members to thank each other, to congratulate a colleague on a great project, or even just to say happy birthday.
 We use them a lot here at RG, and they really help our people to take pride in their work and strengthen the bonds within teams, and it's just one of the benefits offered.

 Surveys have shown that millennials are less likely than other generations to see themselves working at the same company for the rest of their lives.
 This means it’s likely that they’ll be looking to move on to another company within a few years.
-You can minimise this risk by offering your millennials opportunity to progress within your company.
+You can minimize this risk by offering your millennials opportunity to progress within your company and continual productive feedback.
 This will give them the variety they crave – as well as making them feel valued and important.
 If a millennial employee feels as though they have no room to move upwards in your company, it’s unlikely that they’ll stick around.